rsdoiel/antenna/home.md

 ---

-## Before & After: In Ireland, an Unusual, Boxy House Gets a Bold Bauhaus Retrofit
+## Before & After: In Ireland, an Unusual, Boxy Home Gets a Bold Bauhaus Retrofit

 date: 2024-10-23, from: Dwell

-Catherine McElwain and architect Dermot Ryan celebrate their home’s gridded tile, glass bricks, and ironwork as they inject it with industrial materials and vibrant color.
+Catherine McElwain and architect Dermot Ryan celebrate their midcentury’s gridded tile, glass bricks, and ironwork as they inject it with industrial materials and vibrant color.

 <br>